ibm-cloud-docs/vmwaresolutions/archiref/vpc-vcf/vpc-vcf-nsx-t-vpc-routing.md

 T0 and T1 gateways provide native NSX routing between them, but you must configure that inside NSX.
 In this model, the workloads are typically connected to NSX overlay segments behind T1, and when T1 is connected to its parent T0, it has a default route that points to the T0.
 By default, T0 does not see prefixes of the segments that are attached to the T1 gateway, unless route advertisement is enabled in T1 to allow this.

-If you want to route natively with {{site.data.keyword.vpc_short}} subnets and other connected service without using NAT in T1, enable route advertisement of "All Connected Segments & Service Ports" in the specific T1.
+If you want to route natively with {{site.data.keyword.vpc_short}} subnets and other connected service without using NAT in T1, enable route advertisement of **All Connected Segments & Service Ports** in the specific T1.
 You do not need to configure a routing protocol or static routes between T1 and T0 gateways.
 After you enable the route advertisement, NSX shows and creates these routes automatically.
 With this approach, you have all connected segments of your T1 routed to T0, and then you can decide how to proceed with the public and private traffic in T0.

 For example, if you have a public floating IP configured and provisioned on your T0's HA VIP, you might decide whether you want to create a NAT rule in T1 or T1.
 Or create a VPN server endpoint on either of these.